ryanp543/autotuner/README.md

 ## Requirements

-All Python files are compatible with Python 2.
+All Python files should be executed with Python 2.
 Development of this library was done on an Ubuntu 18.04.5 operating system.

 ## Autotuner Inputs